nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 ### Plants nursery

 Our plants nursery/shop Lapinou is now closed.
-Intense moving for the last two weeks.
 The whole thing was fun.
 I've come to appreciate our friends, the trees (木) more.
 We have moved our remaining plants to our new small flat.
 It's a noisy area, but it has a West-directed view, which is perfect for watching sunset every day.
 Our cat will still be able to use his indoor litter box and his two cardboard properties and our [dog](/files/painting_dog.jpg) will still have to bear the hostility of city dwellers.